solarspaceclouds/perspective-scene-blender-addon/README.md

 <img width="283" alt="botmid_3sub_far_grid" src= "https://user-images.githubusercontent.com/65459827/204558210-17f46320-b280-4f5f-8b43-c1002f7623d3.jpg">

 ## How to use
-1. download the perspective_scene.py file,
+1. Download the perspective_scene.py file,
-2. open it in blender, scripting tab
+2. Open it in blender, scripting tab
-3. run the script
+3. Run the script
-the add-on will be available to use from the sidebar panel (of the 3D viewport) as a tab named 'Perspective Scene' [place cursor in 3D viewport, press 'N' top open sidebar panel]
+The add-on will be available to use from the sidebar panel (of the 3D viewport) as a tab named 'Perspective Scene' [place cursor in 3D viewport, press 'N' top open sidebar panel]

 Note: Perspective Scene generation tool will only be available within the currently active Blender Session.